eden-platform/cloud/press/www/internal/press/overview.md

 ### Basic

-- **Domain** - Domain to use for Frappe Cloud sites and servers.
+- **Domain** - Domain to use for Eden Cloud sites and servers.
 You should have access to the DNS settings of this domain (See DNS section).

 ### DNS